As a photographer, which would you prefer: lots of low-paying customers or only a few high-paying customers? For example:

 Which is better: low price with high volume or high price with low volume?

 One problem with charging low fees is that the photographer will work themselves out of business.
-The wear-and-tear on themselves and their equipment will take its toll because a photography business is not scalable.
+The wear-and-tear on themselves and their equipment will take a toll because a photography business is not scalable.
 The only way a low-priced photographer can earn more is to work more.
 But there are only 24 hours in a day.

 If a photographer sits down and works through their numbers, they will see that they simply cannot afford low-paying customers.
 The photographer’s cost of doing business is a real number that can’t be ignored or wished away.